iam-abbas/Reddit-Stock-Trends/README.md

 npm run serve
 ```
 You can change the env variables if you need to

+### Docker usage
+- Requires Docker 17.09.0+ and docker-compose 1.17.0+
+- Run `docker-compose up frontend` and navigate to http://localhost:8080/.
+This requires the backend server to already be running.
+If the backend is not running, run ` docker-compose up` to start both services.

 ---
 #### Ticker Symbol API - EOD Historical Data